Cidolfas/UnrealTestProgram/README.md

 In your IDE set TestProgram as your build project and hit Run or Debug to build/run it.
 The generated .exe will be at [Project Folder]/Binaries/Win64/TestProgram.exe

+It appears to build if you're also building the engine from source, even though it does not require any modifications to the engine to work.

 I don't know how to package this up into something you can distribute by itself yet.

 Most of this code is based around the SlateViewer program in the Engine/Source/Programs directory.